-Styled after the classic Whiskey Sour, I developed this Apple Sour recipe to be an enjoyable experience for everyone.
+Styled after the classic Whiskey Sour, this Apple Sour recipe is an enjoyable experience for everyone.
 Whiskey lovers will enjoy the fruity twist on an old favorite and Apple Martini fans will find it to be a nice change of pace.
 It also features the real flavor of apple, not some syrupy-sweet, far-too-sour concoction that imitates the fruit.

 The cocktail does not have a strong apple, nor a strong sour.
 Instead, it is a delicate balance that is quite delicious.
 It's a drink that you can relax with during happy hour, makes a delightful sipper for a casual weekend at home, and it's a nice complement to almost any meal.